Shrewsbury, New Jersey: Historic district

-The Shrewsbury Historic District is a historic district located along Broad and Sycamore Streets.
+The Shrewsbury Historic District is a historic district located at the intersection of Route 35 (Broad Street) and County Route 13A (Sycamore Avenue).
 The village was an important transportation artery during colonial times.

 The district was added to the National Register of Historic Places on July 17, 1978, for its significance in architecture and religion.
 Three churches, the Allen House, and the Wardell House are among its 47 contributing buildings.